grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ## CertificateVerify Message

-The CertificateVerify message used in this document is defined in section 4.3.2. of the TLS 1.3 specification.
+The CertificateVerify message used in this document is defined in Section 4.3.2. of {{!I-D.ietf-tls-tls13}}.

 ~~~
     struct {